srkraut/sigma-docs/docs/media/dashboard-service.md

 - Tick to Enable to start providing the dashboard services
   ![Alt text](dashboard2.png)
 - Click to Save.
-- Click the Configure button again for the Xibo Dashboard service connector.
+- Click the Configure button again for the Sigma-DS Dashboard service connector.

 - Using the Credentials section of the form, select the dashboard service(s) you wish to use:
   ![Alt text](dashboard3.png)